 The Tempe Police has released a partial dash cam video of the car accident.
 The video shows that the driver of the vehicle, identified by police as Rafael Vasquez, was looking down when the accident happened.
 The video also shows Ms. Herzberg appearing in the camera view right before the accident.
 It was during the night and the area was pretty dark.
 But Uber uses light detection and ranging systems (also known as LiDar) which are supposed to function better in darkness and detect objects from hundreds of feet away.

-According to Scientific American, self-driving cars rely on combinations of car trackers, light detection and ranging (LiDar) sensors, cameras, and more.
+According to Scientific American, self-driving cars rely on combinations of tracking device for cars, light detection and ranging (LiDar) sensors, cameras, and more.
 The various types of trackers and recognition equipment are intended to help recognize road signs, cars, bicycles, pedestrians and other obstacles.
 Each equipment has its own strengths and weaknesses.
 In the Tempe fatal accident all of the trackers and sensors seemed to have failed to notice the pedestrian.
 A strange thing about self-driving car crashes are that they don’t brake before an accident.
 The autonomous cars keep moving at the same speed when the sensors don’t detect an object.

 Arizona had been one of the friendliest state for self-driving vehicles.
 It has been very liberal about letting tests run on the streets.
 Since the accident, Uber has suspended all testing.
 According to The Verge, Uber had problems with the vehicle even before the fatal crash.
 The company was aggressively pursuing a goal to provide self-driving ride shares by the end of this year.
 The fatal crash puts that prospect under jeopardy.